Why did my car’s AC stop working?

 - Check for leaks.
 If the AC works and there are no leaks, it’s good news, but you’re not out of the woods yet.

 - Come back in a week for a AC UV dye inspection.
 We add a dye that glows under black light.
 It’s great for finding smaller leaks.
-This check is included with the original fee and we normally recommend you drive and use the AC for about a week, then come back and we’ll check the car while you wait.
+The cost of this inspection is included with the original visit and we normally recommend you drive and use the AC for about a week, then come back and we’ll check the car while you wait.
 If there are no leaks, you’re done.
 Hooray!

 Here are some other articles you may enjoy:

 Should you pay extra for nitrogen when you buy new tires?
-Quick answer, NO, but you can read more here.
+Quick answer, NO, but you can read more about why if you’re curious.

 Do the DIY air conditioning cans work?
 They might, but don’t do it!
 Click here to find out why.

 Are you having trouble finding a place to service your newer Toyota, Honda, or Subaru with R1234yf refrigerant?
-We have the equipment.
+We service R1234yf air conditioning, so if you’re in Berkeley, Oakland, Emeryville, Albany, El Cerrito, or anywhere in the East Bay Area, give us a call.